siyul-park/uniflow/docs/getting_started.md

 ./dist/uniflow apply --filename examples/ping.yaml
 ```

-This command outputs the results and uses the `default` namespace if none is specified.
+This command outputs the result and uses the `default` namespace if none is specified.

 ### Delete

-Remove node specifications from a namespace with the `delete` command:
+The `delete` command removes node specifications from a namespace:

 ```sh
 ./dist/uniflow delete --filename examples/ping.yaml
 ```

-This removes all node specifications defined in `examples/ping.yaml` from the specified (or default) namespace.
+This command removes all node specifications defined in `examples/ping.yaml` from the specified namespace.
+If no namespace is specified, it uses the `default` namespace.

 ### Get

-Retrieve node specifications from a namespace using the `get` command:
+The `get` command retrieves node specifications from a namespace:

 ```sh
 ./dist/uniflow get
 ```

-This displays all node specifications in the default (or specified) namespace.
+This command displays all node specifications in the specified namespace.
+If no namespace is specified, it uses the `default` namespace.

 ### Start

-Launch the runtime with node specifications from a specific namespace using the `start` command:
+The `start` command initiates the runtime with node specifications from a specific namespace:

 ```sh
 ./dist/uniflow start